 Policy: Appointed Members (see bylaws 3.2 Composition)

 The City requires a majority of a district council’s board members to be elected.
-The CRC board is comprised of 18 elected members and up to 9 appointed members.
-Associations and organizations that operate in District 17, and share similar goals and concerns as CRC, may appoint a person to serve as a CRC board member.
+The CRC board is comprised of 10 elected members and up to 7 appointed members.
+The board may invite associations and organizations that operate in District 17, and share similar goals and concerns as CRC, to appoint a person to serve as a CRC board member.

 Any CRC board member may nominate an organization to be eligible to appoint a CRC board member candidate at any time throughout the year.
 Before the Annual Meeting, the CRC Recruiting Committee shall